vanyle/vectarine/docs/user_manual.md

-# Vectarine User Manual
+# 🍊 Vectarine User Manual

-*This documentation is for game makers, not for engine developers!*

-**🍊 Welcome to the Vectarine! 🍊**

 Vectarine is a game engine to make games super quickly with the best possible developer experience.

 Vectarine uses [Lua](https://www.lua.org/manual/5.4/manual.html) as its scripting language.
+To be more precise, it uses [Luau](https://luau.org/), a variant of Lua with optional static typing and better performance than regular Lua but the same syntax.

 ## Getting started